 - 10. Passing over an obstacle without immediately returning over or under that obstacle and then passing under it. - 11.
 Failure to surface after the dive entry or after a turn. - 12.
 Failure to surface after each obstacle. - 13.
 Failure to touch the wall during the turn. - 14.
 Failure to touch the finish edge. - 15.
 Not surfacing before diving to the manikin. - 16.
 Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) when surfacing with the manikin not including the bottom of the pool. - 17.
 Not having the manikin in the correct carrying position before the top of the manikin's head passes the 5 m line. - 18.
 Using an incorrect carrying technique (as described in 4.3 Manikins). - pushing, instead of carrying, the manikin - carrying the manikin by throat, or on the mouth or nose - 19.
-Not maintaining the manikin's mouth and nose above the surface (4.3 Manikins). - 20.
-Releasing the manikin before the finish edge has been touched. - 21.
+Not maintaining the manikin's mouth or nose above the surface (4.3 Manikins). - 20.
+Releasing the manikin before touching the finish edge. - 21.
 Surfacing after turning and before lifting the manikin. - 22.
 Breathing after the feet leave the turning edge and before surfacing with the manikin. - 23.
-Not having the manikin in the correct carrying position before the top of the manikin's head passes the 10 m line. - 24.
+Not having the manikin in the correct carrying position before the top of the manikin's head passes the 10 m line (100 m Manikin Carry with Fins). - 24.
 Taking assistance from any pool fitting (e.g., lane rope, steps, underwater hockey fittings) when fixing the rescue tube around the manikin. - 25.
-During the approach to the manikin, not towing the rescue tube with the line fully extended or with the loop of the rescue tube on or across one shoulder. - 26.
-Manikin handler positioning the manikin incorrectly or making contact with the manikin after the competitor has touched the turning edge. - 27.
-At 50 m / 150 m, not touching the pool edge before touching manikin, or rescue tube to secure manikin. - 28.
+Manikin handler positioning the manikin incorrectly or making contact with the manikin after the competitor has touched the turning edge. - 26.
+At 50 m / 150 m, not touching the pool edge before touching manikin. - 27.
 Manikin handler not releasing the manikin immediately after the competitor has touched the turning edge.

-- 29. Manikin handler pushing the manikin towards the competitor or the finish edge. - 30.
-Manikin handler intentionally entering the water during the event, or entering the water and interfering with the performance of another competitor or interfering with the judging of the event. - 31.
-Incorrect securing of the rescue tube around the manikin (i.e., not around body and under both arms and clipped to an O-ring). - 32.
-Not securing the rescue tube around the manikin within the 5 m pick-up zone (judged at the top of the manikin's head). - 33.
-Pushing or carrying, instead of towing, the manikin. - 34.
-Not towing the manikin with the line of the rescue tube fully extended beyond the 5 m pick-up zone. - 35.
+- 28. Manikin handler pushing the manikin towards the competitor or the finish edge. - 29.
+Manikin handler intentionally entering the water during the event, or entering the water and interfering with the performance of another competitor or interfering with the judging of the event. - 30.
+Incorrect securing of the rescue tube around the manikin (i.e., not around body and under both arms and clipped to an O-ring). - 31.
+Not securing the rescue tube around the manikin within the 5 m pick-up zone (judged at the top of the manikin's head). - 32.
+Pushing or carrying, instead of towing, the manikin. - 33.
+The line of the rescue tube not becoming fully extended before the top of the manikin's head passes the 10 m line. - 34.
+Not towing the manikin with the line of the rescue tube fully extended beyond the 10 m line. - 35.
 The rescue tube and manikin become separated after the rescue tube has been secured correctly around the manikin. - 36.
 Touching the finish edge without the rescue tube and manikin in place. - 37.
 Releasing the manikin before touching the turn edge or finish edge.